Sundays 2:00 PM Central Time

 After you Click Here, then scroll to "Church of St. Joseph, Twin Buttes" and follow instructions.
 Thank you for your generosity.

-Four staunch Mandar Indian Catholics began the Catholic church in what is now Twin Buttes.
+Four staunch Mandan Indian Catholics began the Catholic church in what is now Twin Buttes.
 They were Crows Heart, Medicine Stone, Dick Burr, and Charley Burr.
 They began a log church, believing that it would convert their neighbors.
 The building however, remained roofless until Father Paul (Conrad) Lotter finished the chapel in 1921.
 It was called St. Michael's at Crows Heart Landing.

 In 1928, an Extension Society grant made it possible to build a new 18 foot by 25 foot building, which was renamed St. Joseph's.
 Mass was held once a month, and attendance was good, considering that it took some people all day to walk to and from church As the parish grew, the church building was expanded.